De Minimis Threshold by Country: When Import Duties Apply

 What is the de minimis threshold for shipping to the United States?

-The U.S. de minimis threshold is $800 per shipment per person per day under Section 321 (19 U.S.C.
-1321), but duty-free treatment under this threshold has been suspended since August 29, 2025.
-All shipments into the United States now owe duties regardless of value, with a minimum Section 122 surcharge rate of 10% ad valorem.
-GingerControl's Tariff Calculator computes applicable duties on all U.S.-bound shipments, reflecting the current suspension and full tariff stack.
+The US de minimis threshold is $800 per shipment per person per day under Section 321 (19 U.S.C.
+1321), but duty-free treatment has been suspended since August 29, 2025 and the provision is permanently repealed effective July 1, 2027.
+All US-bound shipments now owe duty regardless of value, at minimum the Section 122 surcharge of 10% ad valorem.
+GingerControl's Tariff Calculator computes the applicable duty on all US-bound shipments, reflecting the current suspension and full tariff stack.

 Did the EU eliminate its de minimis threshold?